marioy47/blog-site/posts/react-material-ui-tutorial/index.md

 Its not much.. but now we have a base line (hence the name) for all the styles so they look the same **in all browsers**

-## Adding some test content
+## Adding our first elements

-Before we continue with our setup.
-Lets create some content in our app so we can actually see some changes.
-Lest add a couple of buttons and some text in `App.js`:
+Adding Material-UI is usually a 2 step process:

+- Import the component you need
+- Include it in your JSX

+Of course you can (and sometimes must) use properties to configure the component to your needs.

+So lets change our `src/App.js` file to include some content and a couple of buttons:

 ```js {2,9-16}
 // src/App.js